What Storymakers Is

 Humanity today faces intensifying environmental catastrophes: climate change, wildfires, water shortages, biodiversity loss, and more.
 These are not merely scientific issues, but they cannot be solved without science.
 And yet, the vocabulary, communication styles, and formats that professional academics typically use are often ineffective and even counterproductive in engaging the public.
 So how can scientists share their knowledge in a way that moves hearts and minds and builds appetite for change?

-Fellows should come to the program with a clear idea of what message or story they want to communicate to the public.
-You will leave the program with the tools, training, and network you need to develop and advance project ideas for sharing your story with the public.
+Fellows should come to the program with a clear idea of what message, story, or ideas they want to communicate to the public, but with an open mind as to how they’ll do it.
+You will leave the program with a clear understanding of how to craft a compelling narrative through a variety of means and media, plus connections to a network of colleagues and professionals who can help you develop and advance project ideas.
 The program location–Wrigley Marine Science Center on Catalina Island–is in a pristine marine reserve where you can retreat from the distractions of normal daily activity and be inspired by the beautiful planet you’re trying to aid.
-You’ll also build relationships with peer faculty so you can support one another long after you leave Catalina Island.

 Fellowship and Application

-The Wrigley Storymakers Fellowship includes all costs associated with program instruction, transportation between Los Angeles and Catalina Island, room and board while on the island, the wrap party, and one night at a departure hotel.
-You will be responsible for your own travel to and from Los Angeles, plus your arrival hotel, if needed.
-Participation is limited to full-time, mid-career researchers studying environment- or sustainability-related topics in the natural or social sciences.
+The Wrigley Storymakers Fellowship includes all costs associated with program instruction, transportation between Los Angeles and Catalina Island, room and board while on the island, and hosted arrival and departure dinners.
+You will be responsible for your own travel to and from Los Angeles, plus your arrival and departure hotels, if needed.
+Participation is limited to full-time, established researchers studying environment- or sustainability-related topics in the natural or social sciences.

 Before applying to the fellowship, please carefully read our FAQs.
 USC and the Wrigley Institute value diversity and encourage applications from individuals who are members of underrepresented or historically marginalized groups.